No Labels-Harris Poll

 The American public clearly supports this focus.

-Recently, the House Problem Solvers Caucus offered a four-point proposal, with ideas including:
+Recently, the House Problem Solvers Caucus offered a four-point proposal on gun safety.
+Their ideas included:

 - Enhancing the background check system for gun purchases